 Figures 6a-c show the proportion of a country's population that was in the top decile of the world's consumption distribution over time for a selection of countries.
 The rich countries as expected always have a high proportion.
 (We should note that our figures for the income of the top decile are based only on our surveys and do not at this stage include further adjustments for other sources of information on top incomes, although we would like to extend the database in the future in this way).
-Here, the US as a rich country with a large population has the lion's share of the world's top decile: .throughout the period around 70-80% of its population are in this category.
-As inequality has begun to rise in the US and other OECD countries have experienced sustained growth over the decades, a larger proportion of other OECD populations now inhabit the top 10% of the world's consumption distribution.
-A very small proportion of non-OECD populations are even now in the top 10% of the world's consumption distribution.
-Once relatively poorer OECD countries such as Spain, Italy and Korea now have about 40% of their population in the richest decile, as a result of national economic growth.
+Here, the USA as a rich country with a large population has the lion's share of the world's top decile: throughout the period around 70-80 per cent of its population are in this category.
+As inequality has begun to rise in the USA and other OECD countries have experienced sustained growth over the decades, a larger proportion of other OECD populations now inhabit the top 10 per cent of the world's consumption distribution.
+A very small proportion of non-OECD populations are even now in the top 10 per cent of the world's consumption distribution.
+OECD countries such as Spain, Italy, and Korea that were once relatively poorer now have about 40 per cent of their population in the richest decile, as a result of national economic growth.
 Korea's extraordinarily rapid growth over the bulk of the period makes it the only really new entrant into the club, offering a window that goes beyond population averages, on the difficulty of breaking into the rich country club and the exceptional nature of Korea's achievement.